rucool/SPICE_SCHMIDT_CRUISE_DATA/README.md

 ## Scripts

 - **`cmems_download.py`** — pulls gridded satellite products from Copernicus Marine (SSH/SLA, SST, chlorophyll, sea surface salinity + density, Sargassum floating algae index) into `cmems_data/<product>/`.
 Shared by the two plotting scripts below.
-- **`SPICE_CMEMS_SAT.py`** — generates one map per variable/day, overlaying every enabled platform's track (glider, ship) from `PLATFORMS` in the script.
+- **`SPICE_CMEMS_SAT.py`** — generates one map per variable/day, overlaying every enabled platform's track (glider, ship) from `configs/platforms.yml`.
 Copies output to the web folder configured in `config.py`. `NFAI_BINARY_MODE` toggles the Sargassum index between a continuous gradient and a simple detected/not-detected view.
 - **`cmems_sla_adt.py`** — generates a KMZ (SSH/SLA) for viewing in Google Earth.
 - **`ru29_staircase.py`** — pulls ru29 glider profiles from the Rutgers glider ERDDAP, detects thermohaline staircases, and writes both the staircase figures and the glider's position track (`ru29_latest_track.csv`) that `SPICE_CMEMS_SAT.py` overlays.
 Plots against longitude (not distance-along-track) while ru29 is within its fixed zonal survey latitude band.
 - **`gliders_staircase.py`** — generalized version of `ru29_staircase.py` for any other glider deployment (e.g. the VOTO glider): takes a `deployment` ID the same way the real-time plotting scripts below do, reusing the same staircase-detection/hovmoller pipeline.
 Use `ru29_staircase.py` specifically for ru29 (it has ru29's own fixed zonal-survey plotting variant); use this one for everything else.